banchichen/qiankun/docs/api/README.md

     - getTemplate - `(tpl: string) => string` - optional

+    - execScriptsHooks - `ExecScriptsHooks` - optional, when use qiankun's HTML entry, you can hook the process of [import-html-entry](https://github.com/kuitos/import-html-entry) execute the js in html

     - excludeAssetFilter - `(assetUrl: string) => boolean` - optional，some special dynamic loaded micro app resources should not be handled by qiankun hijacking

 - Usage